 The following universities are considered as world leading and students as well as academics all around the world thrive to be part of the universities' community.

 London Business School is ranked among the top business schools in the world for its MBA, Finance and Management programmes.
 The school offers a mix of masters and non-masters programmes to suit students and executives at every stage of their careers.
-As a specialist institution, London Business School does not usually appear at the top of more general league tables, although it ranked in the top 100 in the THE World Reputation Rankings 2015.
-More importantly, London Business School ranked 2nd in the Financial Times Global MBA Ranking 2015 and 6th in the Financial Times Masters in Management Ranking 2015, confirming its status as one of the world's leading business schools.
+As a specialist institution, London Business School does not usually appear at the top of more general league tables, although it ranked in the top 100 in the THE World Reputation Rankings 2016.
+London Business School ranked 6th in the Financial Times Global MBA Ranking 2017 and 6th in the Financial Times Masters in Management Ranking 2016, confirming its status as one of the world's leading business schools.

 The London School of Hygiene & Tropical Medicine (LSHTM) is a leading postgraduate medical institution that specialises in teaching and research in public health and tropical medicine.
 The School’s multidisciplinary expertise includes clinicians, epidemiologists, statisticians, social scientists, molecular biologists and immunologists.
 As a specialist institution, LSHTM does not usually appear at the top of more general league tables, although it ranked in the top 100 in the THE World Reputation Rankings 2014.
 The School's research funding has grown to over £79 million per year from national and international funding sources including the UK government, the European Commission, the Wellcome Trust and the Bill & Melinda Gates Foundation.

 Queen Mary University of London is one of the UK's leading research-focused higher education institutions.
 With around 17,840 students, the university is one of the biggest colleges of the University of London.
 The university is multi-disciplinary, offering a wide range of subjects in the humanities, social sciences, law, medicine and dentistry, and science and engineering.
-Queen Mary graduates are consistently in the top 10 in the UK for graduate starting salaries, and the university was ranked in the top 100 best universities in the THE World University Rankings 2015-16.
+Queen Mary graduates are consistently in the top 10 in the UK for graduate starting salaries, and the university was ranked 113th in the THE World University Rankings 2016-17.